Framework Implementation for NIST CSF 2.0 Compliance

 Govern

-Organizations face various challenges in establishing, communicating, and monitoring their cybersecurity risk management strategy, expectations, and policy.
 Compliance with the Govern function requires understanding the organization’s context, defining risk tolerance, establishing clear roles and responsibilities, and enforcing policies consistently.
-Challenges often arise from the complexity of aligning cybersecurity goals with business objectives, managing supply chain risks, and ensuring oversight across the organization.
+Challenges often stem from the complexity of aligning cybersecurity goals with business objectives, managing supply chain risks, and ensuring oversight across the organization.
 Effective controls must be implemented to foster accountability, assess performance, and drive continuous improvement in cybersecurity risk management.

 Organizational governing controls icon